SHTOOLS/SHTOOLS/src/fdoc/shexpandlsq.md

 :   1 (default) = Geodesy 4-pi normalized harmonics; 2 = Schmidt semi-normalized harmonics; 3 = unnormalized harmonics; 4 = orthonormal harmonics.

 `chi2` : output, optional, real(dp)
-:   The residual sum of squares misfit for an overdetermined inversion.
+:   The residual (weighted) sum of squares misfit.

 `csphase` : input, optional, integer(int32), default = 1
 :   1 (default) = do not apply the Condon-Shortley phase factor to the associated Legendre functions; -1 = append the Condon-Shortley phase factor of (-1)^m to the associated Legendre functions.